-This is an excerpt from Guidelines for Pulmonary Rehabilitation Programs eBook-4th Edition by AACVPR.
+This is an excerpt from Guidelines for Pulmonary Rehabilitation Programs-4th Edition by AACVPR.

 This section addresses two other important psychosocial issues common to patients referred to pulmonary rehabilitation: inadequate social support and cigarette smoking.
 While cigarette smoking is a physical addiction with major systemic consequences, it has a very prominent psychosocial component as well, and will be discussed in this section.